AzureAD/microsoft-authentication-library-for-js/1-Authentication/5-sign-in-express/README.md

 | **Scenario**        | Sign in users.
 You acquire an ID token by using authorization code flow with PKCE. |
 |    **Add sign in to your app**        | Use the instructions in [Sign in users in a Node.js web app](https://learn.microsoft.com/entra/external-id/customers/tutorial-web-app-node-sign-in-prepare-tenant) to learn how to add sign in to your Node web app. |
 |**Product documentation** | Explore [Microsoft Entra ID for customers documentation](https://review.learn.microsoft.com/entra/external-id/customers/) |

-## Overview

-This sample demonstrates how sign in users into a a Node.js & Express web app by using Microsoft Entra External ID for Customers.
-The samples utilizes the [Microsoft Authentication Library for Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) (MSAL Node) to simplify adding authentication to the Node.js web app.

 ## Contents